Kim Winser

-Kim Winser, OBE (born 11 March 1959) is a British businesswoman and Founder and CEO of the eponymous womenswear label, Winser London.
-Winser was the youngest-appointed female commercial divisional board director at Marks & Spencer Plc, a former Chief Executive at Pringle of Scotland and Aquascutum, and former chairman of Agent Provocateur.
+Kim Lesley Winser (born 11 March 1959) is a British businesswoman and CEO of the womenswear label, Winser London.
+Winser was the youngest-appointed female commercial divisional board director at Marks & Spencer, a former CEO at Pringle of Scotland and Aquascutum, and former chairman of Agent Provocateur.
 In 2006, Winser was awarded an Order of the British Empire (OBE) for services to the British fashion industry.

 Early life and education

 Kim Winser was born in Helensburgh, Scotland and educated at Purbrook Grammar School, Hampshire, England.
 Winser is a former competitive tennis player and continues to play recreationally.

 Career

-Winser began her career with Marks & Spencer Plc (M&S) having joined the Management Training Scheme in 1977.
+Winser began her career with Marks & Spencer having joined the Management Training Scheme in 1977.
 Winser's rise through the ranks culminated in her appointment as Marks & Spencer's youngest Divisional Board Director, as Director of Womenswear, the Company's largest division at the time.

 Winser went on to deliver successful turnarounds for the iconic British heritage brands Pringle of Scotland (2000 - 2006) as Chief Executive Officer, and Aquascutum (2006 - 2009) as Global President and Chief Executive Officer.
 Winser is credited with repositioning both brands from traditional fashion houses into contemporary global names.
 Winser launched Pringle of Scotland's first dedicated flagship store on Bond Street, in the UK.
 She also secured a number of high-profile celebrity partnerships which included Pierce Brosnan and Gisele Bündchen who both fronted campaigns for Aquascutum.

 Winser's turnarounds of Pringle of Scotland and Aquascutum were featured by the BBC in two separate programmes.
 During this period Winser also worked with the Scottish cashmere and British wool industries, supporting initiatives, growth and exports.

 Following her tenure at Aquascutum, Winser was brought on by 3i, the UK-based private equity firm, as a Senior Advisor in early 2009, to support their investments across the retail and consumer industries and to Chair one of their portfolio's brands – Agent Provocateur.
 Winser helped successfully reposition the chain as a luxury brand, supporting their global expansion into new markets by which the company's underlying profits almost tripled.

 During this same period, she also served as an advisor to the global digital e-commerce business, Net-a-Porter, overseeing their expansion into new markets across Europe, Asia and the Middle East.